 Little Fires Everywhere takes place in suburban Cleveland in the town of Shaker Heights.
 Everything in Shaker Heights is planned and no one steps out of the position in which they have been placed.
 When a mother and her daughter move to Shaker Heights, however, the seemingly perfect Richardson family and the town are forced out of their everyday lives.
 “Ng’s stunning second novel is a multilayered examination of how identities are forged and maintained, how families are formed and friendships tested, and how the notion of motherhood is far more fluid than bloodlines would suggest…[A] tour de force.”—Booklist

 “Set in New York and China, The Leavers is a vivid examination of borders and belonging.
 It’s a moving story of how a boy comes into his own when everything he loves is taken away, and how a mother learns to live with the mistakes of the past.” (from Amazon)

 Set in South Carolina in 1924, Call Your Daughter Home brings together three women from three different backgrounds.
 A mother of four trying to protect her children, a woman who is the first generation of a freed slave family, and a wealthy matriarch that appears to have no problems intersect to tell a story about family, daughters and mothers, friendship, and community.

-When not inquiring, Posey County native Katie Reineke loves spending time outdoors and in her home in New Harmony.
+When not inquiring, Posey County native Katie Reineke loves spending time outdoors.
 She loves hiking, biking, kickboxing, and singing, but also loves to relax with a coffee and a good book.

 200 SE Martin Luther King Jr. Blvd